JPC SYSTEMIC PATHOLOGY

 · Intracellular pathogen within macrophages, neutrophils, and epithelial cells

-· Three main distinct disease syndromes in animals (seldom overlap; likely separate pathogeneses):
+· Three main distinct disease syndromes in animals (syndrome seldom overlap; likely separate pathogeneses):

-o Bacterial invasion through wounds in oral mucosa (pathologic of physiologic) > invade the trigeminal nerves and travel centripetally via retrograde axonal transport to the brain (medulla oblongata) > spreads rostrally and caudally, affecting parenchyma then meninges
+· Bacterial invasion through wounds in oral mucosa (pathologic or physiologic) > invade the trigeminal nerves and travel centripetally via retrograde axonal transport to the brain (medulla oblongata) > spreads rostrally and caudally, affecting parenchyma then meninges

-o Affinity for brainstem, lesions most severe in the medulla and pons
+· Affinity for brainstem; lesions most severe in the medulla and pons

-o Extensive tissue destruction associated with suppurative inflammation is common
+· Commonly, extensive tissue destruction associated with suppurative inflammation

-o Liver, heart: Multifocal necrosis or miliary microabscesses, rarely other tissues
+· Liver: multifocal necrosis or miliary microabscesses; rarely heart and other tissues

 · Virulence factors:

 · Listeriolysin O (LLO) is a pore-forming cytolysin that lyses phagocytic cell phagosomes, allowing escape into cytoplasm where the organism multiplies